Updated on 5/24/2022

 - Rental Assistance Program (RAP) – low-income families can apply for a RAP certificate if their income is less than 50% of their area’s annual median income.
 Participants are responsible for finding a safe and qualified private rental, including their current resistance, where the landlord agrees to rent to them under the terms of the program.

-- CT Section Housing 8 – federally funded and provides housing vouchers to qualified very low-income families.
+- CT Section Housing 8 – federally funded program that provides housing vouchers to qualified very low-income families.
 The subsidy is paid directly to the landlord from the managing public housing agency.

 - Connecticut Utilities Assistance – provides energy and utility assistance for families.
 Apply through your local Operation Fuel agency.